Morus rubra 'Illinois Everbearing'

 - Growth Rate:

-- It features alternate broad simple green leaves with notch at the base, fine serrated margin.
-Upper surface is rough and under surface is full of soft hair.
+- The Illinois Everbearing red mulberry features alternate, broad, simple green leaves with a notch at the base and a finely serrated margin.
+The upper surface is rough, the under surface is full of soft hair.

 NCCES plant id: 3015